justinsunho/leesreview.com/content/testimonies/isabella-osuna.md

 college: Rice University
 image: /images/testimonies/4.png
 tags:
     - SAT I
     - College Consulting
 featured:
     - Home
     - About Us
     - SAT
     - College Consulting
+year: 2012
 ---

 “At Lee’s Review I not only raised my SAT scores by 500 points but also

 was accepted into my dream college, Rice University.
 Lee’s Review was and